Industry in Argentina

 Argentina - Industry

-Industrial production contracted 5.7% over the same month of last year in July, according to data released by the National Statistical Institute (INDEC) on 4 September.
-The drop was smaller than June’s 8.1% year-on-year decline.
+Industrial production contracted 11.5% in September over the same month of last year, according to data released by the National Statistical Institute (INDEC) on 6 November, a sharper fall than August’s 5.6% year-on-year decline and marked a multi-year low.

-Panelists participating in the LatinFocus Consensus Forecast expect industrial production to expand 0.1% in 2018, which is unchanged from last month’s forecast.
-For 2019, the panel expects industrial output to rise 1.9%.
+Panelists participating in the LatinFocus Consensus Forecast expect that industrial production will contract 0.5% in 2019, which is down 0.7 percentage points from last month’s forecast.
+For 2020, the panel expects industrial output to rise 2.1%.

 Argentina - Industry Data